 Nya Griffin, Staff

-Shayna Mercier, class of ‘22, studied full time in La Salle’s psychology program.
-After joining the nursing department during her sophomore year, she began to find another passion leading her towards psychology.
-This is her story of her life, obstacles she overcame and the path that La Salle University offered her to catapult her into the next chapter of her life.
+I am Nya Griffin and I am a member of the class of 2023.
+I studied full time in La Salle’s communication program.
+After joining the education department during my freshman year, I began to find another passion leading me towards interpersonal communication.
+This is the story of my life, obstacles I overcame and the path that La Salle University offered me to catapult me into the next chapter of my life.